valango/assert-debug/README.md

 You can assign a different value to change the event to be used.
 Setting it to _falsey_ value disables the whole trapping altogether.
 The change affects all assertions happening after it.

-Such a super-smart fiddling is rarely needed and if you really want a different event type, you can declare **`NODE_ASSERTION_EVENT`** environment variable.
+Such a super-smart fiddling is hardly ever needed and if you really want a different event type, you can set it by **`NODE_ASSERTION_EVENT`** environment variable.

 There is an **_upwards-compatibility bonus_**: current Node.js documentation promotes using `assert.strict`,
-that was still missing in Node.js v8 - but _`assert-debug`_ always exports `strict`, so your v10 code won't crash on v8 because of the _strict_ thing.
+which was still missing in Node.js v8 - but _`assert-debug`_ always exports `strict`, so your v10 code won't crash on v8 because of the _strict_ thing.

-### Code patterns
+### Code pattern
-<a name="style">Depending on your **personal style**</a>, you can share `assert-debug` between code modules
-by just requiring it instead of `assert` or via dependency injection, via global namespace or some other way.
-Maybe you want to use native `assert` in production code - or maybe not.

-I suggest to put the following code snippet into `lib/assert.js` or alike in your project and _require_ this instead of requiring `assert-debug` directly:
+I suggest you put the following code snippet into `lib/assert.js` or alike in your project and _`require`_ this instead of `assert-debug` directly:

 ```javascript
 exports = module.exports = require('assert-debug')